 Avis, Europcar and Sixt are among the car rental companies operating at Basel Airport.

 There are taxis available on both the Swiss and French sides of the airport.
-The average fares to nearby towns are as follows: Mulhouse €50, Freiburg €125, Basel CHF 50.
+The average fares to nearby towns are as follows: Mulhouse €50, Freiburg €125, and Basel CHF 50.
 Fares will be higher at night.

 There is plenty of short and long-term parking available, but prices vary between the French and Swiss sides.

-Unlimited free wifi is available in the airport.
+Unlimited free WiFi is available in the airport.

 Basel Airport Taxis: the taxi fares above are intended as a guideline only.